 1. How to collect customer feedback

 There are a variety of channels upon which your organisation can collect feedback.
-And depending on your goals, there are also a number of different customer feedback metrics you can measure within your surveys that will give you the insights you need to optimise the online experience.
+And depending on your goals, there are also several different customer feedback metrics you can measure within your surveys that will give you the insights you need to optimise the online experience.

-But before we dive into a bunch of examples, let’s look at the two different methods for collecting this feedback: active feedback and passive feedback.
+But before we dive into examples, let’s look at the two different methods for collecting this feedback: active feedback and passive feedback.

 Active customer feedback is essentially captured ‘in-the-moment’.
-This type of feedback survey is company-initiated, meaning a survey will appear on the page depending on the rules set in place by the organisation.
+This type of feedback survey is company-initiated, meaning that it will appear depending on specific rules (triggers and conditions) set in place by your organisation.

 Potential rules include: